JatinSinghBisht01/Aerothon_6.0_CodeByte/README.md

 ## Security

-If you discover any security-related issues or vulnerabilities, please contact the project team immediately at [@JatinSinghBisht01](https://github.com/JatinSinghBisht01).
+If you discover any security-related issues or vulnerabilities, please contact the project team immediately at [@JatinSinghBisht01](https://github.com/JatinSinghBisht01) or [@AbhinavMalhotra01](https://github.com/abhinavmalhotra01).
 We appreciate your help in improving the security of the platform.

 ## License